EXCITING and NEW RESEARCH DEVELOPMENTS

 Figure 12.
 Overall Nusselt number variations with viscous disk pump rotational speed for different polymer concentrations.

 Figure 11 shows that spatially-averaged Nusselt numbers increase with increasing polymer concentration for each of the four shear rates considered (and for each of the four disk rotational speeds).
 Figure 12 then shows that spatially-averaged Nusselt numbers increase with disk rotational speed for each polymer concentration employed.
-When compared for a particular shear rate or disk rotation speed, the minimum Nusselt number is always associated with the 0 ppm sucrose solution, which is the Newtonian Boger fluid.
+When compared for a particular shear rate or disk rotation speed, the minimum Nusselt number is always associated with the 0 ppm sucrose solution.
 Spatially-averaged Nusselt numbers thus show significant variations as polyacrylamide concentration is changed, which are tied to different extents of elastic turbulence development.
 Associated variations within the viscous disk pump flow passage are thus associated with increased polymer interactions and agitation, and enhanced local mixing, which results in overall increases in local and global thermal transport.

 G. Variations of Mean-Square of Temperature Fluctuations